Understanding Ménière’s Disease

 Endolymphatic sac shunt – This is a surgery where your doctor will open and drain the part of the ear which reabsorbs fluid.
 It is performed under general anesthesia and you may have to spend the night at the hospital.

 Labyrinthectomy – This is a procedure for those with bad vertigo and who do not hear very well either.
-The part of the ear which controls balance is destroyed, and you may require a few days of hospital stay.
-The procedure leads to hearing loss afterwards.
+The part of the ear that controls balance is destroyed, and you may require a few days of hospital stay.
+The procedure leads to hearing loss afterward.

 Ménière’s disease can have a large impact on your life.
 During a consultation with our ENT specialists, we can diagnose your symptoms and discuss your treatment options so that you can get back to your healthy, happy lifestyle.
 To schedule a consultation with our ENT specialists, contact our office by calling or filling out our online form.